 During Your Visit

-Gallery guides are available at the Admissions desk in the lobby. *New* Mobile website available during your visit with 30 minute tours, points of interest, scavenger hunts and more.
-Please ask our Admissions Desk for details.
+Gallery guides are available at the Admissions desk in the lobby.
+Please ask our Admissions desk for more details on current exhibits.

 - Food and drink cannot be brought into the Museum.